 Please note: Google Groups are different than groups created in your personal Contacts.
 Learn how to create a Contact group here.

 Hangouts is a way to communicate instantly no matter what device you’re on.
 Whether you’re using a computer, an Android, or iOS device, you can access conversations in one place.
-Turn any Hangout into a live video call with up to 25 people or simply choose a contact to start a phone call.
+Turn any Hangout into a live video call with up to 25 people or just choose a contact to start a phone call.

 With Hangouts, you can always connect with others, even from your computer.
-And your conversations are always synced so it’s easy to pick up right where you left off.
+And your conversations are always synced, so it’s easy to pick up right where you left off.

 Hangouts transitions effortlessly between desktop and mobile (Android and iOS) so you can start a Hangout on your computer, and continue it on the go!